officialrobert/rewipe-js/README.md

 npm i rewipe-js
 ```

-## Testing
+## For testing

 The `testMemoryLeak` function repeatedly calls the provided function to record heap usage.
+Works on nodejs and browsers.

 ```js
 import { testMemoryLeak } from 'rewipe-js';